Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 ## History & Their Importance
 The first cipher was created by Julius Caesar in times of war where information needed to be kept secret so that even if the enemy got their hands on the message, they would not be able to understand it.
-Even now, encryption is used to secure sensitive information before it is sent over modern communication.
+He rotated each letter of the plaintext forward by 3 places such that A became D, B became E, etc. Even now, encryption is used to secure sensitive information before it is sent over modern communication.
 An example of how important ciphers are, is when Alan Turing cracked the German's Enigma cipher, which was a significant factor leading to the German's defeat.
 As the decryption of German communications provided the Allies with crucial information about German military plans, strategies, and activities.

 - [Types of Encryption Methods](#encrypt_mtd)